awsdocs/aws-client-vpn-administrator-guide/doc_source/logging-monitoring.md

 # Logging and monitoring<a name="logging-monitoring"></a>

 Monitoring is an important part of maintaining the reliability, availability, and performance of your Client VPN endpoint\.
-You should collect monitoring data from all of the parts of your AWS solution so that you can more easily debug a multi\-point failure if one occurs\.
+You should collect monitoring data from all of the parts of your solution so that you can more easily debug a multi\-point failure if one occurs\.
 AWS provides several tools for monitoring your resources and responding to potential incidents\.

 **Amazon CloudWatch**
 *Amazon CloudWatch* monitors your AWS resources and the applications that you run on AWS in real time\.
 You can collect and track metrics for your Client VPN endpoint\.
 For more information, see [Monitoring with Amazon CloudWatch](monitoring-cloudwatch.md)\.